 If you run your own business, you may have said to yourself that you should ‘do’ some public relations.
 Even so, you wonder whether it’s worth investing the time.
 Time that could be spent on other, more pressing things.
 And is it even worth it?

 Here are five powerful reasons why you should:

 Whether you are a startup or an established business, success depends on your customers.

-If you’re anything like me, you will turn to Google when you are looking to buy a TV, take up dance classes or hire a graphic designer.
+If you’re anything like me, you will turn to Google when you want to buy a TV, take up dance classes or hire a graphic designer.
 I will do my initial research before whittling the results down to a shortlist.

 Your customers will do exactly the same.
-When you create content around the problems they are trying to solve (what to consider when buying a 50” TV, dance classes for adults in your location, how better design improves your website) you become more visible to potential customers.
-Valuable, helpful content that supports your brand story will build the level trust your (potential) customers have in you as a business.
+When you create content around the problems they are trying to solve you become more visible to potential customers.
+So, write about what they must consider when buying a 50” TV; dance classes for adults in your location; how better design improves your website).
+Valuable, helpful content that supports your brand story will build the trust your potential customers have in you as a business.

 An important part of public relations is the work with third-party influencers – the media, journalists or social media influencers.
 With advertising, you pay for and control the story you tell.
 With public relations, the journalist controls the message through unpaid editorial coverage in the media and online.
 This adds a level of credibility – and visibility in the Google results – that will prove irresistible to potential customers.